Making resilient service using akka.net remote + Kinesis

 It is worth pointing out such “Lizard’s Tail” pattern dose NOT limited to Kinesis.

 Working with distributed systems, and micro-services architecture. one thing often happens to devOps is cascading alerts.
 Single service failure could trigger chain reaction, and cause multiple services scream at the same time.
-This not only increase the stress level, but making thing worth, it adds a lot of noise too.
+This not only increase the stress level, but making thing worse, it adds a lot of noise too.

 Self aware services, not only making a resilient system, but also make our life easier in the maze of the micro-services world.